-The lowest paid persons employed under a contract of employment with the Council could potentially be on a full time [37 hours] equivalent salary at the bottom of our Grade A, which will, from April 2017, start at £15,014 per annum.
-For information, the National Living Wage will increase to £14,470 per annum in April 2017.
+The lowest paid persons employed under a contract of employment with the Council could potentially be on a full time [37 hours] equivalent salary at the bottom of our Grade A, which is, from April 2019, proposed to start at £17,364 per annum.
+For information, the National Living Wage will increase to £15,839 per annum in April 2019.